Trilhos do Desenvolvimento: as ferrovias no crescimento da economia brasileira, 1854-1913 (Ed. Livros de Safra, 2018)

 Government debt crises are a fact of political and economic life.
 By the middle of the 19th century most Latin American states had become what modern scholars have labeled "serial defaulters."

 Inglorious Revolution shows that Imperial Brazil (1822-1889) was a key exception.
-The political institutions of constitutional monarchy provided an effective penalty for default in Brazil, much as they had done in Britain more than a century before.
+The political institutions of constitutional monarchy provided an effective penalty for default in Brazil, much as they had done with Britain’s Glorious Revolution more than a century before.
 This credibly committed the government to repay its debts.
 Beginning in the 1820s bankers in London structured Brazil's loans in sterling, while Rio de Janeiro's merchants and slave traders made loans in local currency.
 Since parliament always budgeted funds to service the debt, Brazil's bondholders on both sides of the Atlantic always received their interest payments.
 The result was continuous access to capital markets.
 This achievement constituted nothing less than a revolution in public finance.

 REVIEWS OF INGLORIOUS REVOLUTION